Rvage0815/ComfyUI-RvTools/README.md

 creating such a group offers the possibility to “hide” inputs/outputs or widgets, e.g. to reduce the size.

 <b><h2>Switches:</h2></b>
-image switch, a masterpiece imo i like to use a lot of them xd found and snagged from the comfyroll node set and altered to all the switches in this set. i think i've asked the creator once for an integer switch but that request was ignored so here we are^^ when bypassed, this node sends what ever is connected to input 1 to the target, if the standard value is 2 and it is enabled it sends what ever is connected to input 2. very helpful in workflows with a lot of groups that can be bypassed (not muted) like mine.
+image switch, a masterpiece imo i like to use a lot of them xd found and shamelessly taken from the comfyroll node set and altered to all the switches in this set. i think i've asked the creator once for an integer switch but that request was ignored so here we are^^ when bypassed, this node sends what ever is connected to input 1 to the target, if the standard value is 2 and it is enabled it sends what ever is connected to input 2. very helpful in workflows with a lot of groups that can be bypassed (not muted) like mine.